Croatian Home Guard (World War II): Home Guard in modern Croatia

 As Croatia gained independence during the Yugoslav wars, the new government under the presidency of Franjo Tuđman began the process of re-building the historical Home Guards.

 The rehabilitation of Home Guards is only reflected in surviving Home Guards receiving pensions and other state benefits.
 Home Guards disabled during the war received state recognition in 1992 equivalent to Partisan veterans.
 The Home Guard has also received recognition from the government in helping to establish the democratic Republic of Croatia.
-There has been no official historical revisionism of their role in World War II, and the measure of providing pensions is viewed just as a social security measure because most of the surviving members could not provide for themselves under the communist rule, not being able to gain employment, etc.

 The local-based Croatian Army regiments were named the Home Guard Regiments (Domobranska pukovnija).
 They were first created on 24 December 1991, during the Croatian War of Independence, and ceased to exist in a 2003 reorganization.